Metacognition: Social metacognition and stereotypes

 People have secondary cognitions about the appropriateness, justifiability, and social judgability of their own stereotypic beliefs.
 People know that it is typically unacceptable to make stereotypical judgments and make conscious efforts not to do so.
 Subtle social cues can influence these conscious efforts.
 For example, when given a false sense of confidence about their ability to judge others, people will return to relying on social stereotypes.
 Cultural backgrounds influence social metacognitive assumptions, including stereotypes.
 For example, cultures without the stereotype that memory declines with old age display no age differences in memory performance.

-When it comes to making judgments about other people, implicit theories about the stability versus malleability of human characteristics predict differences in social stereotyping as well.
-Holding an entity theory of traits increases the tendency for people to see similarity among group members and utilize stereotyped judgments.
-For example, compared to those holding incremental beliefs, people who hold entity beliefs of traits use more stereotypical trait judgments of ethnic and occupational groups as well as form more extreme trait judgments of new groups.
+When it comes to making judgments about other people, implicit theories about the stability versus malleability of human characteristics also predict differences in social stereotyping.
+Holding an entity theory of traits increases the tendency for people to see similarities among group members and to use stereotyped judgments.
+For example, compared to those holding incremental beliefs, people who hold entity beliefs about traits make more stereotypical trait judgments of ethnic and occupational groups and form more extreme trait judgments of new groups.
 When an individual's assumptions about a group combine with their implicit theories, more stereotypical judgments may be formed.
 Stereotypes that one believes others hold about them are called metastereotypes.

-Social metacognition application

-Metacognitive training principles have been integrated into interactive media formats to encourage social understanding and cognitive reflection among large audiences(at the scale of millions of simultaneous participants).